 The streets of Santiago are once again alive with the spirit of revolution.
 For weeks now, working-class Chileans have occupied national monuments and blocked major intersections in protest of widespread inequality.
 They desire full reform — a request so long in the making that it is practically tradition.
 The country’s floundering political elite offer half measures while dispatching riot police and the military.
-Protesters stand their ground nonetheless, harnessing the raw energy of previous movements.
+Protestors stand their ground nonetheless, harnessing the raw energy of previous movements.

 The image of a black dog in a red bandana appears throughout the crowds and on social media, commemorating the bravery of a stray who once marched with rioters and defended them from authorities.
 This canine rebel, named Negro Matapacos (or “Black Cop-Killer”), gained popularity during the student demonstrations of 2011-2013.
 Illustrator Maldito Perrito recently adapted his likeness to advocate for metro fare evasion in the midst of the #EvasiónMasiva protests, sparked by a recent fare hike.
 In the image, which went viral on social media, Matapacos hops a turnstile while casting a mischievous sidelong glance, with the word EVADE written in bold lettering.

 Widely regarded as a champion of the working class, Matapacos first showed up in 2010, just as students began organizing for free education.
 The young radicals knew him as a faithful comrade who endured tear gas and water cannons, and who only ever attacked or barked at pacos (Chilean slang for cops).
 Over the next few years, he became ubiquitous at events that brought together groups from the Central University of Chile, the University of Santiago de Chile, and the Metropolitan University of Technology.
 Tributes from this time include a documentary by Saint Tomás University students and a mural at the USACH School of Journalism by artists from 12 Brillos.